-Texas State University is fortunate to have excellent facilities on campus and access to a large number of field sites close by.
-Students and collaborators have utilized these facilities and sites to produce cutting-edge research and publications.
+Texas State University is fortunate to have excellent facilities on campus and access to many field sites close by.
+Students and collaborators have utilized these facilities and sites to produce cutting-edge research.

 Field Sites

-Much of our field work is conducted in central and west Texas rivers and reservoirs.
-The headwaters of the San Marcos River (Spring Lake) and the upper river are located within the Texas State University campus.
-The San Marcos system is a spring-fed river system that contains multiple threatened and endangered species.
-Texas State University is also located within a short drive of multiple river (e.g., Blanco, Guadalupe, and Comal) and reservoir (e.g., Canyon, Dunlap) systems.
-In addition, the University owns and operates the Freeman Ranch, an educational and research-oriented facility that contains part of the recharge area and contributing surface drainage for Spring Lake.
+Much of our field work is conducted in rivers across the region, including the Colorado, San Saba, Pedernales, Concho, Guadalupe, Red, Neches, Rio Grande, Pecos, Devils, Comal, and Llano rivers.
+The headwaters of the San Marcos River (Spring Lake) and the upper river are located within the Texas State University campus; the San Marcos is a spring-fed river that contains multiple threatened and endangered species.
+The University also owns and operates the Freeman Center, an educational and research-oriented ranch facility that contains part of the recharge area and contributes surface drainage to Spring Lake.
+Dr. Nowlin and other members of the TRIAGE group built the Experimental Stream Facility on the ranch, which has 36 recirculating riffle-pool stream units.

 Lab and Experimental Facilities

-The Nowlin lab is located within the Freeman Aquatic Biology Building (the Aquatic Station) on the Texas State University campus.
-The lab contains two CE Elantech CN analyzers, two Dionex ion chromatographs, a Shimadzu TOC analyzer, an Agilent Cary UV-Vis scanning spectrophotometer, a Milli-Q water system, analytical microbalances, and a Beckman liquid scintillation counter.
-The lab also contains several high-quality dissection scopes, drying ovens, a muffle furnace, refrigerators/freezers, and an incubator.
+The Nowlin lab is located within the Freeman Aquatic Biology Building (Aquatic Station) on the Texas State University campus.
+The lab contains two CE Elantech CN analyzers, two Dionex ion chromatographs, an Agilent Cary UV-Vis scanning spectrophotometer, a Milli-Q water system, analytical microbalances, high-quality dissection scopes, drying ovens, a muffle furnace, refrigerators/freezers, an incubator, and other pieces of analytical equipment.

-The Freeman Building also contains a wet lab, a covered outdoor experimental stream channel facility,and the Edwards Aquifer Research and Data Center.
+The Freeman Building also contains an experimental wet lab that is fed by Edwards Aquifer water and a covered outdoor raceway facility.
 The Department of Biology has multiple small and medium-sized boats and a fleet of field vehicles.